 Arrangements for off-campus housing are made by the individual students.
-The Commuter and Off-campus Student Organization (COSO) provides resources to assist the students in locating housing and/or roommates.
-COSO also provides educational and social programs for those students who commute or live off-campus.
+The Commuter and Off-Campus Student Organization (COSO) provides resources to assist the students in locating housing and/or roommates.
+COSO also provides educational and social programs for those students who commute or live off campus.
 Requests for assistance and additional information can be directed to COSO.
-Call (330) 672-3105 or visit the office, 236 Kent Student Center.
+Call (330) 672-3105 or visit the COSO office in the Kent Student Center.
 (Please refer to the University Housing Policy before inquiring about off-campus housing.)